AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 Connect [!DNL Azure] storage to Collaboration to ingest first-party audience data directly without engineering support.
 After you create the connection, Collaboration performs a one-time import of audiences from the configured container path and makes them available for activation and overlap analysis within your collaboration projects.
 Sourcing your audiences is a required step before you can activate them or use them in overlap analysis with collaborators.

-This guide covers the end-to-end configuration workflow: choosing the right [!DNL Azure] source type, preparing prerequisites, granting Adobe read access to your storage container, completing the configuration wizard, reviewing auto-mapped identity fields, and confirming that the connection was created successfully.
+This guide covers the end-to-end configuration workflow: choosing the right [!DNL Azure] source type, preparing prerequisites, granting Adobe read access to your storage container, completing the setup workflow, reviewing auto-mapped identity fields, and confirming that the connection was created successfully.

 Audiences sourced from [!DNL Azure] follow the same governance and data handling rules as audiences sourced from Adobe Experience Platform.

-Other available sourcing methods include Experience Platform, Amazon S3, Google Cloud Storage, Snowflake, and CSV file upload.
+Other available sourcing methods include Experience Platform, [!DNL Amazon S3], [!DNL Google Cloud Storage], [!DNL Snowflake], and CSV file upload.

 ## Choose your [!DNL Azure] source type {#choose-source-type}